cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-svelte-site.md

 ## Use bindings in your Nuxt application

-A [binding](/pages/platform/functions/bindings/) allows your application to interact with Cloudflare developer products, such as [KV](/kv/learning/how-kv-works/), [Durable Object](/durable-objects/), [R2](/r2/), and [D1](https://blog.cloudflare.com/introducing-d1/).
+A [binding](/pages/functions/bindings/) allows your application to interact with Cloudflare developer products, such as [KV](/kv/learning/how-kv-works/), [Durable Object](/durable-objects/), [R2](/r2/), and [D1](https://blog.cloudflare.com/introducing-d1/).

-In SvelteKit, add server-side code via standard API routes as mentioned above or by via [Server Loaders](https://kit.svelte.dev/docs/load).
-In both cases you can access Cloudflare bindings via a `platform` object which SvelteKit exposes to you.
+In SvelteKit, add server-side code via standard API routes as mentioned above, via [Server Loaders](https://kit.svelte.dev/docs/load) and more.
+In all cases you can access Cloudflare bindings via a `platform` object that SvelteKit exposes to you.

 The following code examples show how to access a KV binding called `MY_KV` in SvelteKit applications written in JavaScript and TypeScript respectively.